 - Load him onto a trailer or horsebox, depending on what you have.
 A horse that is difficult to load can be a real bore.

-Next step: Things to do when buying a horse
+Next step: Important dos and don’ts when buying a horse

 Ultimate guide to buying a horse